Venezuela: Tourism

-Tourism has been developed considerably in recent decades, particularly because of its favorable geographical position, the variety of landscapes, the richness of plant and wildlife, the artistic expressions and the privileged tropical climate of the country, which affords each region (especially the beaches) throughout the year.
+Tourism has been developed considerably in recent decades, particularly because of its favorable geographical position, the variety of landscapes, the richness of plant and wildlife, the culture and the tropical climate.

-Margarita Island is one of the top tourist destinations for enjoyment and relaxation.
-It is an island with a modern infrastructure, bordered by beautiful beaches suitable for extreme sports, and features castles, fortresses and churches of great cultural value.
+Margarita Island is one of the top tourist destinations.
+It is an island with a modern infrastructure, bordered by beaches suitable for extreme sports, and features castles, fortresses and churches of great cultural value.

 Los Roques Archipelago is made up of a set of islands and keys that constitute one of the main tourist attractions in the country.
 With exotic crystalline beaches, Morrocoy is a national park, formed by small keys very close to the mainland, which have grown rapidly as one of the greatest tourist attractions in the Venezuelan Caribbean.

-Canaima National Park extends over 30,000 km2 to the border with Guyana and Brazil, due to its size it is considered the sixth largest national park in the world.
-About 65% of the park is occupied by rock plateaus called tepuis.
-These constitute a unique biological environment, also presenting great geological interest.
+Canaima National Park extends over 30,000 km2 to the border with Guyana and Brazil; due to its size it is considered the sixth largest national park in the world.
 Its steep cliffs and waterfalls (including Angel Falls, which is the highest waterfall in the world, at 1,002 m) form spectacular landscapes.

-The state of Mérida, for the beauty of its Andean landscapes and its pleasant climate, is one of the main tourist centers of Venezuela.
+The state of Mérida is one of the main tourist centers of Venezuela.
 It has an extensive network of hotels not only in its capital city, but also throughout the state.
-Starting from the same city of Mérida, is the longest and highest cable car in the world, which reaches the Pico Espejo of 4,765 m.
-It is also necessary to recommend to travel through magnificent roads, the southern moors, where you can find good hotels and restaurants.
+Starting from the same city of Mérida is the longest and highest cable car in the world, which reaches the Pico Espejo of 4,765 m.